 A packed lunch can be supplied for the day with advanced notice.
 Please contact us for details.
 Food is not supplied.
-Each day bring plenty to drink and a lunch plus energy snacks.
-We strongly suggest bringing a Thermos and hot drink.
+You will need to bring plenty to drink and lunch plus energy snacks.
+We strongly suggest bringing a Thermos and a hot drink.
 We will not be back at the lodge for lunches and breaks during the day.

 We recommend you bring:

-- Avalanche transceiver – digital transceiver with a triple antennae *
+- Avalanche transceiver – digital transceiver with a triple antenna *

 - Avalanche probe *

 - Avalanche shovel – collapsible metal shovel designed for companion rescue *